JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/AssertionDL.md

 The result is an assertion status annotation for each recognized entity.
 Possible values include `“present”, “absent”, “hypothetical”, “conditional”, “associated_with_other_person”` etc.

+Parameters:
+- `inputCols`: Gets current column names of input annotations.

+- `outputCol`: Gets output column name of annotations.

+- `ScopeWindow`: Sets the scope of the window of the assertion expression.

+- `EntityAssertionCaseSensitive`: Sets the case sensitivity of entities and assertion labels

 For pretrained models please see the
 [Models Hub](https://nlp.johnsnowlabs.com/models?task=Assertion+Status) for available models.
 {%- endcapture -%}